dr-guangtou/daily_astroph/astroph-1901.md

 #### [The cosmic spectral energy distribution in the EAGLE simulation](https://arxiv.org/abs/1901.08878)
     * We compare the observed CSED from the UV to the submm to that computed from the EAGLE cosmological hydrodynamical simulation
     * 用SKIRT做的尘埃辐射转移的post-process
-    * z~0处：At UV wavelengths where the EAGLE model over- estimates the observed CSED by up to a factor 2
+    * z~0处：At UV wavelengths where the EAGLE model over-estimates the observed CSED by up to a factor 2
     * At higher redshift, EAGLE increasingly underestimates the CSED at optical-NIR wavelengths with the FIR/submm emissivity underestimated by more than a factor of 5 by redshift z = 1